Cosmo Gang the Puzzle

-is a 1992 falling block puzzle arcade video game developed and published by Namco worldwide.
+is a 1992 falling block puzzle video game developed and published by Namco for arcades.
 The third game in its Cosmo Gang series, succeeding that year's Cosmo Gang the Video, players stack groups of blocks and aliens known as Jammers in a vertical-oriented well.
 The objective is to clear as many objects on the screen before they reach the top of the screen.
 Blocks are cleared by aligning them into complete horizontal rows, while Jammers are cleared by defeating them with blue-colored spheres.

 Namco ported the game to the Super Famicom a year later in 1993.
-This version of the game was reworked and reskinned as Pac-Attack for North America and Europe, which was later ported to other consoles such as the Sega Genesis and Game Boy.
+This version of the game was reworked and reskinned as Pac-Attack for North American and European markets, and was later ported to other consoles such as the Sega Genesis and Game Boy.
 Cosmo Gang the Puzzle was met with a mixed reception from critics, being praised for its multiplayer aspect and gameplay but criticized for its graphics.
-The Super Famicom version was released on the Wii Virtual Console in 2008 and Wii U Virtual Console in 2015, while the arcade version was released for the Wii Virtual Console in 2009 — all of these ports were exclusive to Japan.
+The Super Famicom and arcade versions were released on the Wii Virtual Console in 2008 and 2009 respectively, while the former was released on the Wii U Virtual Console in 2015.
+All of these ports were exclusive to Japan up until 2024, when Japanese publisher Hamster Corporation released the game through the Arcade Archives series for the Nintendo Switch and PlayStation 4 in January, marking the first time it has ever seen a release in Western regions.
+It was also re-released as part of the Nintendo Classics service in September 2024.

 Gameplay

-Cosmo Gang the Puzzle is a falling tile puzzle game in the vein of games such as Tetris (1984) and Puyo Puyo (1990).
+Cosmo Gang the Puzzle is a falling tile puzzle game in the vein of games such as Tetris (1985) and Puyo Puyo (1991).
 The objective is to drop down formations of descending blocks and pink-colored aliens named "Jammers" in a vertical-oriented playfield.
 Blocks are cleared by matching them into complete horizontal rows of six.
 Jammers cannot be cleared by aligning them in rows, and are instead cleared by placing a blue-colored sphere on top of or near them, which will defeat any Jammers in its path and disappear when stuck in a spot with no Jammers left.
 The arrow shown on the sphere indicates the direction it moves.
 Defeating Jammers fills a portion of a meter situated at the center of the screen; when filled, a star drops from the top of the puzzle well that clears all Jammers beneath it.
 The game ends once the objects reach the top of the screen.

 Alongside a single-player option, a multiplayer option is also available.
 The second player's screen will replace the Jammers with white-colored robots named 'Pipopapo-Tai", which behave the same as regular Jammers.
 In the multiplayer mode, the objective is to fill up the other player's screen, which can be accomplished by clearing more Jammers than the other player, causing the other's enemies to fall onto the opponent's side.
 The game will end once a player's blocks and Jammers reach the top.